-3.9.4 Medication status for chronic condition(s) (optional for CVE; for IVE: statin use only)
+3.9.7 Medication status for chronic condition(s)

 The use of specific types of chronic medications prior to vaccination or illness may modify or confound the effect of the vaccine.
-For influenza, data on statin use should be collected.
+For influenza, data on statin use should be collected otherwise the documentation of the medication status remains optional.